Sunset, Sunrise! How swiftly flew the night!

 But with just slightly over seven hours from sunset to sunrise—from Saturday night to Sunday morning—it seemed such a strangely short time!

-I went on two virtual livestream events
+I attended two virtual livestream events

 on

-Saturday afternoon, June 20, and Sunday morning, June 21.
+Sunday morning, June 21.

 Summer Solstice 2026